TheLocust3/full-stack-vm/docs/INSTRUCTIONS.md

 ### write8

-Writes information stored in register A to location stored in HL.
+Writes information stored in register to location stored in HL.
 Only writes lowest order byte in register.

 ### write16

-Writes information stored in register A to location stored in HL.
+Writes information stored in register to location stored in HL.
 Only writes lowest two order bytes in register.

 ### write32

-Writes information stored in register A to location stored in HL.
+Writes information stored in register to location stored in HL.
 Only writes lowest three order bytes in register.

 ### write64

-Writes information stored in register A to location stored in HL.
+Writes information stored in register to location stored in HL.

 ## Miscellaneous